River Neuk, Rothbury

 Changeover days and minimum stays

-- 20 December 2020 - 4 January 2021: changeover days are Monday, Tuesday and Sunday, bookings must be for whole weeks only and the minimum stay is 7 nights.
+- 20 December 2022 - 5 January 2023: changeover day is Wednesday, bookings must be for whole weeks only and the minimum stay is 7 nights.

 Minimum Booking Amount